emata6/PersonalContactManager_v2/README.md

 ## AI Assistance

-AI assistance was used for implementation ideas and some project setup.
+AI assistance was used for implementation ideas(especially on the frontend side) and some project setup.

 ---